Understanding the invoice

 VAT treatment

-Rootline BV charges 21% Dutch VAT to Dutch Partner merchants.
+Rootline BV charges 21% Dutch VAT to Dutch partner merchants.
 For cross-border B2B services within the EU, the VAT Reverse Charge mechanism under Article 44 of Directive 2006/112/EC applies, shifting VAT liability from Rootline BV to the recipient.
 This requires invoices without Dutch VAT but with "VAT Reverse Charge" notation and the customer's valid VAT number, allowing the recipient to account for VAT in their own jurisdiction.

 Deducted from your account balance